ddixon18/BitClick/README.md

-# java_personal
+# BitClick
-Personal projects developed in my free time.
+A clicker game made in Java.